hassellbear/Fitlet-Monitor/README.md

-Fitlet Monitor is a simple Perl script which displays a Compulab Fitlet's CPU Temperature, SSD Temperature, and CPU Frequencies in real time.
+Fitlet Monitor is a simple Perl script which displays a Compulab Fitlet's CPU Temperature, SSD Temperature, CPU Governor Settings, and CPU Frequencies in real time.

 The dependencies are perl and perl-tk.